Light Propagation through Space-Time Non-Markovian Random Media: Experiment and Results

-Optically, a laser output is split in a 95:5 ratio into separate signal and local oscillator paths.
-The signal beam is frequency-shifted by an 80 MHz acousto-optic modulator, expanded to a 300 mm diameter through a Galilean telescope.
-The beam then propagates over a path length of 588 m in the outdoor atmosphere, over which active tip-tilt correction is applied.
-At the receiver, a variable-aperture assembly directs the collected light to a balanced detector.
-The resulting 80 MHz intermediate IF signal is then digitized by a 12-bit ADC and processed in real time using custom algorithms.
+Optically, the system employs a heterodyne architecture.
+The laser output is partitioned via a 95:5 fiber coupler into signal and local oscillator (LO) paths.
+The signal beam is frequency-upshifted by 80 MHz using an acousto-optic modulator and expanded to a 300 mm diameter via a Galilean telescope to mitigate finite-aperture diffraction penalties.
+The beam then propagates along a 588-m near-ground outdoor atmospheric channel.
+Active tip-tilt correction is applied continuously to suppress global beam wander and isolate higher-order wavefront distortions.
+At the receiver terminus, a variable-aperture assembly couples the collected light into a balanced detector.
+The resulting 80 MHz IF beat signal is digitized by a 12-bit analog-to-digital converter and processed in real time.

-A multi-step process is employed to extract the amplitude and phase of the propagated light fields.
-Initially, the raw data stream is divided into successive time blocks as: $\{(0,t_{1}), (t_{1},t_{2}), \cdots, (t_{i},t_{i+1}), \cdots\}$.
-Subsequent Fourier analysis of each block enables the identification of the IF signal's spectral peak.
-The complex vector at this peak is then isolated.
-From this vector, the instantaneous optical field is derived as $A_i e^{j\varphi_{i}}$, where the modulus $A_i$ and argument $\varphi_i$ correspond to the amplitude and phase at the discrete time instance $t_i$.
-It is worth noting that, with such partitioning, experimental measurements using optical fiber delay lines have confirmed that the laser's intrinsic linewidth is sufficiently narrow, ensuring no significant laser-related additional influences are introduced into the phase measurements.
-While the intensity and higher-order moments of intensity, as well as the subsequent algorithmic processes, could all be carried out based on the acquired amplitudes and phases.
+A specialized digital signal processing pipeline was developed to extract the instantaneous amplitude and phase of the propagated optical field.
+The raw, continuous data stream is temporally segmented into successive analysis blocks: $\{(0,t_{1}), (t_{1},t_{2}), \cdots, (t_{i},t_{i+1}), \cdots\}$.
+Fourier analysis within each block pinpoints the exact spectral peak of the IF carrier, allowing for the isolation of the corresponding complex vector.
+From this vector, the instantaneous optical field is mathematically reconstructed as $A_i e^{j\varphi_{i}}$, where $A_i$ and $\varphi_i$ are the amplitude and phase at the discrete time instance $t_i$.
+Crucially, independent baseline calibrations using extended optical fiber delay lines confirmed that any residual phase noise originating from the laser or the algorithmic partitioning was structurally negligible compared to the atmospheric signature.
+All subsequent intensity metrics and higher-order statistical moments were synthesized from these purified amplitude and phase time-series.